aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLTX via C++ or Online App" h2="PPSM  to XLTX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Slide Master (PPSM) file format is a proprietary file format used by Microsoft PowerPoint.
+It is used to store the master slides of a presentation.
+It is not a widely used format and is not supported by many applications.
+Therefore, it is often necessary to convert PPSM files to other formats such as XLTX.

+<h2>How Aspose.Total helps for ppsm to xltx conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPSM to XLTX.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to XLTX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLTX.
+The process of converting PPSM to XLTX involves two steps.
+Firstly, Aspose.Slides for C++ can be used to export PPSM to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to XLTX.
+This process is simple and straightforward and can be completed within a few lines of code.

+Aspose.Total for C++ also offers a number of other features such as the ability to create, edit, and convert various file formats, including PDF, DOCX, XLSX, PPTX, and more.
+It also offers a range of features for manipulating images, text, and other elements within documents.
+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to create, manipulate, and convert various file formats within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}